chancesmith/chance-smith-gatsby-blog/content/blog/our-frontend-design-system/index.md

    With the benefit of even more specificity, this helps our team stay in the appropriate lane if what we are creating is either a component, layout, or utility.

-### 4. We use "em" for width and spacing with a base of 8px
+### 4. We use "rem" for width and spacing with a base of 8px

    For the design, factors of 8px keep the design consistent, and we can recreate this in our CSS styles.